Septimius Severus: Death

 Severus's campaign was cut short when he fell ill.
 He withdrew to Eboracum (modern York, England) and died there in 211.
 Although his son Caracalla continued campaigning the following year, he soon settled for peace.
 The Romans never campaigned deep into Caledonia again.
 Shortly after this, the frontier was permanently withdrawn south to Hadrian's Wall.
+Severus was cremated in York and his ashes were interred at the Castel Sant'Angelo.
+Cassius Dio describes his funeral in Book 77 of his Roman History:

+"After this his body, arrayed in military garb, was placed upon a pyre, and as a mark of honour the soldiers and his sons ran about it; and as for the soldiers' gifts, those who had things at hand to offer as gifts threw them upon it, and his sons applied the fire.
+Afterwards his bones were put in an urn of purple stone, carried to Rome, and deposited in the tomb of the Antonines.
+It is said that Severus sent for the urn shortly before his death, and after feeling of it, remarked: "Thou shalt hold a man that the world could not hold."

+Dio does not describe the location of Severus's cremation, but antiquarians such as Francis Drake pinpoint a location to Severus Hill in Holgate.
+The only evidence of Romans on the hill is a Roman road; no other archaeological investigations have corroborated these claims.

 Severus is famously said to have given the advice to his sons: "Be harmonious, enrich the soldiers, scorn all others" before he died on 4 February 211.
 On his death, Severus was deified by the Senate and succeeded by his sons, Caracalla and Geta, who were advised by his wife Julia Domna.
 Severus was buried in the Mausoleum of Hadrian in Rome.